MicrosoftDocs/cpp-docs/docs/ide/get-started-linux-cmake.md

 ![Visual Studio Connect to Remote System dialog](media/cmake-bullet3-connection-manager.png)

-Provide the connection information to your Linux machine and click **Connect**.
+4. Provide the connection information to your Linux machine and click **Connect**.
 Visual Studio adds that machine as to CMakeSettings.json as your default for **Linux-Debug**.
 It will also pull down the headers from your remote machine so that you get IntelliSense specific to that machine when you use it.
 Now Visual Studio will send your files to the remote machine, then generate the CMake cache there, and when that is done Visual Studio will be configured for using the same source base with that remote Linux machine.
 These steps may take some time depending on the speed of your network and power of your remote machine.
 You will know this is complete when the message "Target info extraction done" appears in the CMake output window.

 ## Set breakpoint, build and run on Linux

 Because this is a desktop application, you need to provide some additional configuration information to the debug configuration.

-In the CMake Targets view, right-click AppBasicExampleGui and choose Debug and Launch settings to open `launch.vs.json` that is in the hidden `.vs` subfolder.
+1. In the CMake Targets view, right-click AppBasicExampleGui and choose **Debug and Launch Settings** to open the launch.vs.json file that is in the hidden **.vs** subfolder.
 This file is local to your development environment.
 You can move it into the root of your project if you wish to check it in and save it with your team.
 In this file a configuration has been added for AppBasicExampleGui.
-These default settings work in most cases, as this is a desktop application you need to provide some additional information to launch the program in a way you can see it on our Linux machine.
-You need to know the value of the environment variable `DISPLAY` on your Linux machine, run this command to get it.
+These default settings work in most cases, but because this is a desktop application you need to provide some additional information to launch the program in a way you can see it on our Linux machine.
+2. You need to know the value of the environment variable `DISPLAY` on your Linux machine, run this command to get it.

 ```cmd
 echo $DISPLAY